vibe-d/webchat-tutorial/tutorial/tutorial.md

 Using PubSub to enable horizontal scaling
 -----------------------------------------

 Now that we have a fast and persistent chat service running, there is just thing missing to the initial promise of this article.
 We need to enable the service to scale horizontally.
 With regards to the storage, this is easy to do by distributing the chatrooms across different Redis instances.
 But we also need to handle the case where users connect to different instances of the web service and want to chat with each other.
-For that, the different instances need to be able to notify each other about new messages, so we have to extend the basic `ManualEvent` based mechanism.
+For that, the different instances need to be able to notify each other about new messages, so we have to extend the basic `ManualEvent` based notification mechanism.

-Fortunately, Redis has a PubSub mechanism that we can use here.
-It consists of a set of named "channels" to which anyone can send messages.
-All clients connected to the database can then subscribe to those channels and will in turn receive these messages.
+Fortunately, Redis has a PubSub functionality that we can use here.
+It consists of named "channels" to which anyone can send messages.
+All clients connected to the database can then subscribe to those channels and will then each receive these messages.
 For our use case, to keep things simple, we are going to use a single channel to which we will send the names of the rooms that got new messages.

 	final class Room {
 		void addMessage(string name, string message)